 AstraZeneca Plc (AZN) has postponed its option to buy out Merck & Co.
-(MRK)’s interest in heartburn treatments Nexium and Prilosec until 2014 after agreeing the U.S. company’s stake is worth $327 million.
+(MRK:US)’s interest in heartburn treatments Nexium and Prilosec until 2014 after agreeing the U.S. company’s stake is worth $327 million.

 A joint venture, called AstraZeneca LP, was created after Sweden-based Astra AB and UK-based Zeneca Group merged in 1999 and covers royalties and an agreement with Merck to manufacture some of the treatments Prilosec and Nexium.